Cultivating the next generation of Farming Now.

 AppHarvest is investing in the next generation of Eastern Kentuckians by providing opportunities to specialize in entrepreneurship and high-tech agriculture.
 These educational programs will create new opportunities from within the region, setting participants up for success and establishing Central Appalachia as a hub for AgTech.

-The AppHarvest AgTech high school curriculum, developed by leaders in the field, includes information ranging from plant physiology to taking product to market.
+The AppHarvest AgTech high school curriculum, developed by leaders in the field, and taught by Community Director Ramel Smooth Bradley, includes information ranging from plant physiology to taking product to market.
 University-level programs will include an AgTech certificate and degree program.

 This is Farming Now.
 Here is what it can do.